Apolonig/Combinatorics_calculator/README.md

 # Сombinatorics_calculator
-this is a combinatorics calculator, which calculates the basic formulas of combinatorics
+This is a combinatorics calculator, which calculates the basic formulas of combinatorics